Riding the train across the USA: Part 6 — Plains, trains and a detour

 Eventually we level out on a high plain and the train speeds into Colorado as evening comes.
 There are a couple station stops.
 All day I’ve watched the station stops.
 Groups of people get off.
 For them it’s the end of the journey.
 Others get on, beginning their journey.
 I wonder about the stories their lives represent.
 What prompts the journey for each of them?

 On Amtrak’s long distance trains, end point to end point passengers are just a small percentage of the total number of passengers carried.
-Most passengers travel just a portion of the entire route.
+Most passengers travel only a portion of the entire route.

 For the Southwest Chief, running from Los Angeles to Chicago, that’s a lot of possible city pairs.
 For instance, a lot of people traveled Los Angeles to Lamy (Santa Fe).
 Others get on there and they may go to Kansas City or even all the way to Chicago.
 Or they might just be going to La Junta in Colorado.